 Failure to complete the dissertation in the overall seven-year timeframe may also result in Rackham being advised to discontinue enrollment.
-In order to maintain enrollment, students at this stage must submit a request for an extension of time to degree through the Doctoral Office.
-The Joint Program can request from the Rackham OARD an unconditional one-year extension for students deemed to be making satisfactory progress with the provision of a plan and timeline for completion.
-An additional one-year extension may be requested subsequently, but students who do not complete the degree after two years of extension may be returned to precandidacy status and required to retake their preliminary examinations.
-To request an extension of time to degree, students must fill out and submit to the Doctoral Office the Petition for Modification or Waiver of Regulation form located at http://www.rackham.umich.edu/downloads/oard-petition-form.pdf.
+To maintain enrollment, students at this stage must submit a request for an extension of time to degree through the Doctoral Office.
+The Joint Doctoral Program can request from the Rackham OARD an unconditional one-year extension for students deemed to be making satisfactory progress with the provision of a plan and timeline for completion.
+An additional one-year extension may be requested subsequently, but students who do not complete the degree after two (2) years of extension may be returned to pre-candidacy status and required to retake their preliminary examinations.
+To request an extension of time to degree, students must fill out and submit to the Doctoral Office the Petition for Modification or Waiver of Regulation form located at https://secure.rackham.umich.edu/OARD/petitions/index student.php

-In the case of time limits for candidacy, social work preliminary examination and dissertation requirements, students may request additional time for reasons of child care, dependent care, and illness, academic or professional development by submitting a letter to the Director.
+In the case of time limits for candidacy, social work preliminary examination and dissertation requirements, students may request additional time for reasons of child care, dependent care, illness, and/or academic or professional development by submitting a letter to the Director.
 The letter should explain the reason for the request, describe the work left to be done, and the month and year in which it will be completed.
 This request should be accompanied by letters from the social work advisor or the social science advisor indicating strong support for the extension.
-Requests will be reviewed by the Director in consultation with the Supervising Committee, and the student and the student's advisors notified of the outcome.
+Requests will be reviewed by the Director of the Joint Doctoral Program in consultation with the Supervising Committee prior to a decision.